 Standard-Compliant in Hazard Zones

-Mechanical equipment is protected through constructive measures.
+Constructive measures protect the mechanical equipment.
 The formation of mechanical sparks is avoided on the forks and brakes.
 Plastic components such as floor mats, tires, tanks and seat covers are protected against hazardous electrostatic charges.

-Innovative Technology in an Explosion-Proof Design
+Innovative Technology in Explosion-Proof Design